sniiitik/AmericanSignLanguageDetection_ML/README.md

 ---

 ## Results
-- Achieved an accuracy of XX% on the validation dataset.
+- Achieved an accuracy of 90% on the validation dataset.
 - Demonstrated robust performance in real-time detection scenarios.

 ---